“Iconic” is an overused term, but it’s the exact word to describe Binion’s instantly recognizable neon facade.

 Enjoy the view from a rotating bar: Binion’s Whiskey Licker Up has a rotating bar that offers views of neighboring resorts like Circa, Golden Gate, and Golden Nugget, in addition to the throngs of people below.
 While it isn’t the cheapest drink you’ll buy (my bottled Coors was $7), the experience and view are worth it.

-People watch: Whiskey Licker Up also has the PERFECT vantage point to sit, sip a cocktail, and watch the chaos on Fremont Street below.
+People watch: Whiskey Licker Up also has the PERFECT vantage point to sit, sip a cocktail, and watch people from all walks of life pass by below.

 See The Mint: While Binion’s absorbed The Mint in the 1980s, small traces of the property are still visible from the Whiskey Licker Up Saloon.
 Specifically, a petrified wood exterior wall, as well as a portion of Mint’s sign that at one time reached for the sky, are on display.